-- A18.1 The Auditor shall obtain documentation from the Certified Company that describes the process established by the company to conform to this Standard, determine if the process is reasonable, verify the process was followed within the dates of the Audit Period, and document their findings in the report.
-For purposes of testing, the Auditor, using their best judgment, shall identify several major FEMA declared emergencies in the states where the Certified Company collects on consumer accounts. - A18.2 The Auditor shall notate whether the Certified Company extended grace periods for payments, suspended interest accumulation, or offered other forms of assistance to those adversely impacted by a state of emergency.
-The response to this question is for informational purposes only and will not impact the company's conformity with the Standard. - (A19) Social Media.
+- A18.1 Did the Certified Company demonstrate it refrained from initiating phone calls during natural disasters?
+For purposes of testing, the Auditor, using their best judgment, shall identify several major FEMA declared emergencies in the states where the Certified Company collects on consumer accounts. - A18.2 Did the Certified Company demonstrate it was compliant in its efforts to avoid soliciting or otherwise attaching to government emergency relief funds for the purposes of satisfying a consumer debt? - (A19) Social Media.
 Associated with a debt, a Certified Company, including its employees and agents: - (a) Shall not initiate any engagement with a consumer on a public facing social media platform for the purposes of debt collection.
 The act of engaging includes "friending," "liking," "posting," "linking," "inviting," or other forms of interaction where one publicly communicates, shows a relationship, or indicates approval.
-A consumer that initiates an engagement on a Certified Company's social media page does not violate this standard; - (b) May look at and use information that a consumer makes available for public consumption on a social media platform, provided that there are no laws or regulations that prohibit such activity; and
+A consumer that